 This smaller focus tends to intensify the farcical nature of the proceedings.
 Almost everyone is nuts.
 Schultz has some actors go for broke with extravagant comic caricatures mostly of supporting figures (Brandon Potter, Steph Garrett, Justin Duncan, Kate Paulsen).
 We don’t get Austen’s crystalline social satire of the English classes so much as a visit to a family asylum.

 But four performers (and their characters, of course) do recognize the general chaos around them and choose, more or less, to withdraw from the emotional noise.
 There’s Kate Paulsen’s delicate performance as Jane, the famly’s hope who cannot comprehend why she’s been abandoned by the dithering Bingley (Justin Duncan).
-Meanwhile, as Lizzy, Jenny Ledel delivers another perfectly tuned performance.
-Her Lizzy is a smart cookie who’s earnest, exasperated, lovelorn and not as sharp as she’d like to think: Not recognizing her own feelings, she chooses to reject the whole marriage-go-round entirely.
+Meanwhile, as our heroine Lizzy, Jenny Ledel delivers another perfectly tuned performance.
+Her Lizzy is a smart cookie who’s earnest, exasperated, lovelorn and not as sharp as she’d like to think: Blind to her own longings, she chooses to reject the whole marriage-go-round entirely.

 Finally, John-Michael Mars plays Mr. Darcy as stiffer, sterner, more furrowed-browed than most.
 He doesn’t convey the inner, troubled smolder Darcy needs to suggest he’s unknowingly, unwillingly, attracted to Lizzy.
 It’s only at the very end, when Ledel and Mars are alone, that things quiet down enough that some of their central, motivating romance comes through.